SalsaBoy990/shagento/README.md

 # Shagento

-Collection of sh scripts for Magento 2 docker setup
+Collection of bash scripts for Magento 2 docker setup.

+See the `development` branch.